PeterRedfern/rust-hello-world-par36/README.md

-# rust-hello-world-par36
+# YWCC307-par36
-# This repository is for assignment 1 and deals with Rust
+# This repository is for assignments in YWCC307 and deals with Rust